 Imagine (Capitol ’71) Rating: A-

 Lennon declared that “Imagine had the same message as Plastic Ono Band, but it was sugar-coated,” and musically this lush, melodic album is more fully fleshed out and accessible than Plastic Ono Band.
 It’s still pretty edgy at times, but songs such as the utopian title track and the sweet, tender, flat-out gorgeous ballad “Oh My Love” and the breezy, romantic, easily singable “Oh Yoko!” have an optimistic outlook.
 This contrasts with the wonderfully cynical rocker “Gimme Some Truth” (one of his very best solo songs with help from guest George Harrison who plays a tasty slide guitar solo) and the confused, questioning orchestral ballad “How?”
 However, what all of these songs have in common are John’s impassioned, heart-on-his-sleeves vocals and simple, unobtrusive melodies.
 His (and Harrison’s) guitar playing is as emotional as his lyrics, too, but some of these sparse songs (notwithstanding the occasionally overbearing orchestrations of producer Phil Spector) are overly repetitive and somewhat slight musically.
 Also, two of his more ambitious efforts, the long, spacey, self-explanatory “I Don’t Want To Be A Soldier Mama I Don’t Wanna Die,” and the famously mean-spirited and quite petty Paul McCartney savaging “How Do You Sleep?”, are musically overblown and boring despite the pointed political and personal daggers tossed.
-Legendary saxophonist King Curtis and members of Badfinger back him on the former track, and Curtis (who would be tragically stabbed to death soon afterwards) also provides the hooky highlights on the merely solid "It's So Hard," a short, string-heavy blues rocker with lashing guitars.
+Legendary saxophonist King Curtis and members of Badfinger back him on the former track, and Curtis (who would be tragically stabbed to death soon afterwards) also provides the hooky highlights on the merely solid "It's So Hard," a short, strings-heavy blues rocker with lashing guitars.
 The lyrically dark but musically bright and upbeat "Crippled Inside" is a charmingly catchy album track with ragtime piano and rootsy guitars, while "Imagine" and "Jealous Guy" see John at his absolute best.
 The title track is a naive but beautiful piano ballad that became John's most beloved song (yes, even including The Beatles; it's hard not to think of its famous video when listening to it), even more so now since its idyllic message made it a post-9/11 anthem.
 "Jealous Guy" is an equally lovely ballad whose musical lushness again contrasts with its bitingly self-introspective lyrics (and we critics eat up such contradictions, which is one reason why I guess Lennon's solo work is generally more praised than McCartney's).
-Anyway, he may be a jealous guy, and this album is as flawed as he apparently was as a person, but I can’t imagine any John Lennon fan not being largely satisfied by Imagine.
+Anyway, he may be a jealous guy, and this album is as flawed as he apparently was as a person, but I can’t imagine any John Lennon fan not being largely satisfied by the bulk of Imagine.

 Mind Games (Capitol ’73) Rating: B

 After the classic "Happy Xmas (War Is Over)" single and the Sometime In New York City album, which basically sucked aside from its good but unnecessarily controversial single “Woman Is The Nigger Of The World” and the hard rocking “New York City” (sorry for not reviewing the album in detail, you crazy completists out there), Lennon released Mind Games not because he was inspired but because he was contractually obligated to do so.
 Following a period during which he was extremely active politically, Lennon steps back from any controversial stances, as perhaps he was tired of agitating the U.S. authorities who were trying to deport him and hadn't yet granted him the U.S. citizenship that he so desperately sought.
 As such, there's a tired, flat feel to much of Mind Games, which nevertheless has some strong songs and is rarely less than well-crafted and professional sounding, despite being self-produced this time rather than being overseen by Phil Spector.
 Of course, the standout song here is the classic title track, with its lush, ethereal wall of sound, weeping guitars, and an outstanding John vocal that's easy to sing along with.
 Although revisiting common themes ("love is the answer"), "Mind Games" is easily one of John's finest solo songs, and in truth it's worlds better than any other song here, none of which quite attain classic status.
 Among the best of the rest are "Tight A$," which doesn't say much but delivers good simple rock n' roll, "Bring On The Lucie (Freda Peeple)," a rare political song here(unsurprising targets are old nemesis Richard Nixon and the war in Vietnam) that's propped up by its good groove and catchy, energetic, gospel-flavored chants, and especially "Out Of The Blue," a superbly uplifting ballad.
 Looking over the rest of the set list, few songs stand out, though "I Know (I Know)" is another solidly enjoyable semi-ballad about Yoko, though it doesn't have the lovey-dovey tone of previous attempts as he and Yoko had grown apart.
 "Aisumasen (I'm Sorry)" is another ballad on which Lennon comes across as being something of a whipped wimp, though its bluesy, soulful guitar solo on the extended outro is among my favorite moments on any John Lennon solo album.
 John's falsetto vocal on "One Day (At A Time)" doesn't really do it for me and its sparse melody is so lightweight that it threatens to float away (I would've liked to have heard more sax on this one), and "Intuition" is likewise tuneful but insubstantial, as perhaps John shouldn't have been so quick to criticize Paul for his whimsical tendencies.
 "You Are Here" is pleasantly melodic if rather anonymous, much like the majority of the album, but the mantra of "Only People" ("only people can change the world") is both trite and obvious, and its somewhat funky melody is muddled, though it wins points for its earnest energy, as does "Meat City," a rare balls out rocker that makes a loud racket but isn't much of a tune.
-Really, there's no getting around the fact that Mind Games on the whole was an often-dispirited and disappointing album whose failures stood out all the more given that Paul's post-Beatles career was then hitting a peak with Band On The Run.
+Really, there's no getting around the fact that Mind Games on the whole was an often-dispirited and disappointing album whose failures stood out all the more given that Paul's post-Beatles career was then hitting a peak with the excellent Band On The Run.
 That said, this is John Lennon we're talking about, so even an uninspired, going through the motions effort is still worthy of a "good" B rating; it's just that he was capable of much better.

 Walls and Bridges (Capitol ’74) Rating: B+